nayakmk/nayakmk.github.io/_posts/2023-06-11-reactive-java-side-effects-operators-with-example.md

     .subscribe();
 ```

+### `doOnSubscribe` and `doOnCancel`

-4. `doOnSubscribe` and `doOnCancel`: The `doOnSubscribe` operator allows you to perform an action when the stream is subscribed to, while the `doOnCancel` operator allows you to perform an action when the subscription is canceled.
+The `doOnSubscribe` operator allows you to perform an action when the stream is subscribed to, while the `doOnCancel` operator allows you to perform an action when the subscription is canceled.

 ```java
 Flux.range(1, 5)